sshaper/web230_examples/README.md

 ## Installing Modules
 In order for the class-project builds to work you must install the modules.
 To do this just run the package.json file from the web230_examples folder sudo npm install.

+You will have to also add the classProject database to MySQL.
+Navigate to mean-examples/sqlfiles/ and enter mysql -u root -p < classProject.sql.
+Enter your MySQL password.
+File will be uploaded.

 ## Example Files
 The examples are as follows: